MystenLabs/sui/crates/sui-framework/docs/randomness.md

 # Module `0x2::randomness`

+WARNING: This module is currently insecure as the randomness source it depends on is not yet secure (work-in-progress).
+Please use it for testing purposes only.
 Randomness objects can only be created, set or consumed.
 They cannot be created and consumed in the *same* transaction since it might allow validators decide whether to create and use those objects *after* seeing the randomness they depend on.